HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 <p></p>

-** Design Note: SHL Sharing Application "internals"**
+** Design Note: SMART Health Links Sharing Application "internals"**

-*We do not standardize the protocol by which the SHL Sharing Application's local software communicates with its server-side components.
+*We do not standardize the protocol by which the SMART Health Links Sharing Application's local software communicates with its server-side components.
 These may be provided by the same vendor and use internal APIs to communicate -- or there may be no "local" software at all.*

 <p></p>

-### SHL Sharing Application Generates a SHLink URI
+### SMART Health Links Sharing Application Generates a SMART Health Linksink URI

-#### Establish a SHLink Manifest URL
+#### Establish a SMART Health Linksink Manifest URL

-Based the configuration from (1), the SHL Sharing Application generates a "manifest URL" for the new SHLink.
+Based the configuration from (1), the SMART Health Links Sharing Application generates a "manifest URL" for the new SMART Health Linksink.
 The manifest URL:

 * SHALL include at least **256 bits of entropy**
     * A suggested approach is to generate a cryptographically strong 32-byte random sequence and then base64url-encode this sequence to obtain a 43-character string that is used as a path segment.
 For example: `https://shl.example.org/manifests/I91rhba3VsuGXGchcnr6VHlQFKxfE28kuZ0ssbEuxno/manifest.json`
-* SHALL NOT exceed **128 characters** in length (note, this maximum applies to the `url` field of the SHLink Payload, not to the entire SHLink URI).
+* SHALL NOT exceed **128 characters** in length (note, this maximum applies to the `url` field of the SMART Health Linksink Payload, not to the entire SMART Health Linksink URI).

-The SHL Sharing Application incorporates the manifest URL into a SHLink as described below.
+The SMART Health Links Sharing Application incorporates the manifest URL into a SMART Health Linksink as described below.

 <p></p>

-#### Construct a SHLink Payload
+#### Construct a SMART Health Linksink Payload

-The SHLink Payload is a JSON object including the following properties:
+The SMART Health Linksink Payload is a JSON object including the following properties:

-* `url`: Manifest URL for this SHLink
+* `url`: Manifest URL for this SMART Health Linksink
 * `key`: Decryption key for processing files returned in the manifest.
 43 characters, consisting of 32 random bytes base64urlencoded.
 * `exp`: Optional.
-Number representing expiration time in Epoch seconds, as a hint to help the SHL Receiving Application determine if this QR is stale.
+Number representing expiration time in Epoch seconds, as a hint to help the SMART Health Links Receiving Application determine if this QR is stale.
 (Note: epoch times should be parsed into 64-bit numeric types.)
 * `flag`: Optional.
 String created by concatenating single-character flags in alphabetical order
-  * `L` Indicates the SHLink is intended for long-term use and manifest content can evolve over time
+  * `L` Indicates the SMART Health Linksink is intended for long-term use and manifest content can evolve over time
-  * `P` Indicates the SHLink requires a Passcode to resolve
+  * `P` Indicates the SMART Health Linksink requires a Passcode to resolve
-  * `U` Indicates the SHLink's `url` resolves to a single encrypted file accessible via `GET`, bypassing the manifest.
+  * `U` Indicates the SMART Health Linksink's `url` resolves to a single encrypted file accessible via `GET`, bypassing the manifest.
 SHALL NOT be used in combination with `P`.
 * `label`: Optional.
-String no longer than 80 characters that provides a short description of the data behind the SHLink.
+String no longer than 80 characters that provides a short description of the data behind the SMART Health Linksink.
 * `v`: Optional.
-Integer representing the SHLinks protocol version this SHLink conforms to.
+Integer representing the SMART Health Links protocol version this SMART Health Linksink conforms to.
 MAY be omitted when the default value (`1`) applies.

 The JSON Payload is then:
 * Minified